usagitoneko97/klara/A4_CFG/readme.md

 ### 1.6.1.
 Uses for Live Variables

 #### 1.6.1.1.
 Improve SSA construction
-To build minimal SSA, dominance frontier is used to find the strategic place to place phi functions.
+To build minimal SSA, dominance frontier is used to find the strategic place to place φ-functions.
 One problem with dominance frontier is that it suggests the nodes to which φ-function(s) should be placed based on structural information (CFG) without considering the data (variables), This leads to possibly inserting redundant φ-function.
-To stress my point, consider the following diagram:
+Consider the following diagram:

 <!---
 ```